 “You have to be loud,” Tomer told me before my first ever ticket in a kitchen.
 “Shout, be confident, but don’t rush it.
-Leave a little break as you say each course.”
+And leave a little break as you say each course.”

-Seeing all those eyes, and those of the chefs, turn to me as I sent a booming ‘check on’ in Hebrew out into The Palomar was pretty empowering!
+Seeing all those eyes turn to me as I sent a booming ‘check on’ in Hebrew out into The Palomar was pretty empowering!
 I glanced at Tomer, who had both his palms up, raising and shaking them like a classical conductor.
 I’ll never forget it.
-I read out four tickets in succession and I completely relaxed into it by ticket two.
+I read out four tickets in succession and completely relaxed into it by the third ticket.

 It felt great to talk with a real live customer.
-In my normal stages customers lived in a different land but here they were right in front of me and asking me questions.
+In closed kitchen stages, customers live in a different land, but not at The Palomar.

 Before service was out, Tomer suggested I go work the raw bar to get a feel of where all young chefs start out in his restaurant.
 Here I met Stavros, a Greek commis who had had no kitchen experience before this job.
 He had a clear passion for food, had recently finished a business degree at Bath University, and was now in charge of five raw dishes on The Palomar menu.

-Tomer is a natural teacher and likes nothing better than a blank canvas to work with.
 The raw bar is the first port of call for diners when entering the restaurant.
-Stavros and I greeted them all as they arrived and I helped him with the Beetroot Carpaccio, made with burnt goat's cheese, hazelnuts, dates and honey syrup.
+Stavros and I greeted them all as they arrived and I helped him with the beetroot carpaccio, made with burnt goat's cheese, hazelnuts, dates and honey syrup.

-Not every chef has that in his or her makeup, and that’s ok!
+Not every chef has that in his or her makeup, but that’s ok!
 Not having that doesn’t make you any less of a chef.
 Some of the world’s best are quiet and withdrawn.